About Jared M. Irmas, Esq.

 * client testimonials do not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter.

-Each client at IRMAS LAW has Mr. Irmas's personal cell number to call or text him directly on the phone he always keeps close by.
+Each client at IRMAS LAW has my personal cell number to call or text me directly.

-Mr. Irmas responds promptly to all of his clients' questions, concerns, and requests for updates and information.
+I respond promptly to all of my clients' questions, concerns, and requests for updates and information.

 LONG TERM STRATEGY